hedger/caddy-with-l4/README.md

 This repository provides a Docker image of [Caddy](https://caddyserver.com/) with the [L4 addon](https://github.com/mholt/caddy-l4) pre-installed.

+The image also bundles the [`acmedns`](https://github.com/caddy-dns/acmedns) and [`he`](https://github.com/caddy-dns/he) DNS modules so you can solve ACME challenges with either provider out of the box.

 ## Usage

 You can pull the image from GitHub Container Registry: